What is West Nile virus?

 Any activity that prevents mosquitoes from biting or breeding will help to reduce the risk of infection with WNV.
 There are many simple things that you can do to protect yourself:

-• Use mosquito repellent – Applying a mosquito repellent to areas of exposed skin is an excellent way to prevent mosquito bites.
+- Use mosquito repellent.
+Applying mosquito repellent to areas of exposed skin is an excellent way to prevent mosquito bites.
 Check the product label for instructions on proper use.
-For more information about insect repellents, see HealthLinkBC File #96 Insect repellents and DEET
+For more information about insect repellents, visit HealthLinkBC File #96 Insect repellents and DEET

-• Wear protective clothing – Avoid dark clothing as it tends to attract mosquitoes.
-If you are in an area with lots of mosquitoes, wear full-length pants and a long–sleeved shirt to keep mosquitoes from biting.
+- Wear protective clothing.
+Avoid dark clothing as it tends to attract mosquitoes.
+If you are in an area with lots of mosquitoes, wear full-length pants and a long–sleeved shirt to cover skin.
 Mosquitoes that can carry WNV are most active in the evening and early morning, especially at dusk and dawn

-• Install mosquito screens on windows – If you are in an area where there are many mosquitoes, spend more time in well-screened or enclosed areas.
-Consider staying indoors when mosquitoes are most active, which is from dusk to dawn
+- Install mosquito screens on windows.
+If you are in an area where there are many mosquitoes, spend time in well-screened or enclosed areas.
+Consider staying indoors from dusk to dawn when mosquitoes are most active

 Backyard pools can be a significant breeding source of mosquitoes and should be maintained regularly to prevent mosquito growth.

-The risk of infection from handling birds is very low; however, you should not use your bare hands to handle wild birds or other animals (dead or alive).
-If you need to move a dead bird, the following precautions should be taken:
+The risk of infection from handling dead birds is very low; however, you should not use your bare hands to handle wild birds or other animals (dead or alive).
+If you need to move a dead bird, take the following precautions:

-• Use a shovel to pick up the dead bird, place it in double garbage bags and be careful not to puncture the garbage bags
+- Use a shovel to pick up the dead bird, place it in double garbage bags and be careful not to puncture the bags

 If you would like to report an unusual cluster of dead birds, please call the BC Interagency Wild Bird Mortality Investigation at 1-866-431-BIRD (2473).
 Reports will be recorded, assessed to determine if further investigation is warranted, and if so, guidance will be provided on a case-by-case basis.